front-end-intermediate/session-11/readme.md

 // app code
 const store = createStore()
 store.subscribe( () => {
-	// user can pass a function to subscribe as many times as they want
+  // user can pass a function to subscribe multiple times
-	// whenever the state changes we _must_ call any of the ƒ passed via subscribe })
+  // whenever the state changes we must call any of the ƒunction passed via subscribe })
 ```